Candy Cane Games

 cloneName: string

 Clones the object and all its children, returning the clone.
 Remember to move the clone afterwards so it doesn't overlap.
-In cases where an ObjectId must only be pointed to by one object, the clone wins and the original's field is cleared.
 Only callable by a Server Script.

 skeletonId: ObjectId,